comshiro/comshiro/README.md

 ### Hi there 👋

+I'm a highschool student trying to jump into CS & Game Development :)
+I have yet to fully understand how Github works but the community seems very friendly.
+I would really like to get to collaorate with others and learn more.
+I can't wait to get started on fun projects!

+Pronouns: she/they
 <!--
 **comshiro/comshiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.